gjcooper/lspy/lspy/background/01_02-studydesign.md

 - ***Data misrepresentation***.
 While fraud gets most of the headlines, it's much more common in my experience to see data being misrepresented.
 When I say this, I'm not referring to newspapers getting it wrong (which they do, almost always).
 I'm referring to the fact that often, the data don't actually say what the researchers think they say.
 My guess is that, almost always, this isn't the result of deliberate dishonesty, it's due to a lack of sophistication in the data analyses.
 For instance, think back to the example of Simpson's paradox that I discussed in the beginning of these notes.
 It's very common to see people present "aggregated" data of some kind; and sometimes, when you dig deeper and find the raw data yourself, you find that the aggregated data tell a different story to the disaggregated data.
 Alternatively, you might find that some aspect of the data is being hidden, because it tells an inconvenient story (e.g., the researcher might choose not to refer to a particular variable).
 There's a lot of variants on this; many of which are very hard to detect.
 - **_Study "misdesign"_**.
 Okay, this one is subtle.
 Basically, the issue here is that a researcher designs a study that has built-in flaws, and those flaws are never reported in the paper.
 The data that are reported are completely real, and are correctly analysed, but they are produced by a study that is actually quite wrongly put together.
 The researcher really wants to find a particular effect, and so the study is set up in such a way as to make it "easy" to (artifactually) observe that effect.
 One sneaky way to do this -- in case you're feeling like dabbling in a bit of fraud yourself -- is to design an experiment in which it's  obvious to the participants what they're "supposed" to be doing, and then let reactivity work its magic for you.
 If you want, you can add all the trappings of double blind experimentation etc. It won't make a difference, since the study materials themselves are subtly telling people what you want them to do.
 When you write up the results, the fraud won't be obvious to the reader: what's obvious to the participant when they're in the experimental context isn't always obvious to the person reading the paper.
 Of course, the way I've described this makes it sound like it's always fraud: probably there are cases where this is done deliberately, but in my experience the bigger concern has been with unintentional misdesign.
 The researcher *believes* ... and so the study just happens to end up with a built in flaw, and that flaw then magically erases itself when the study is written up for publication.
 - **_Data mining & post hoc hypothesising_**.
 Another way in which the authors of a study can more or less lie about what they found is by engaging in what's referred to as "data mining".
 As we'll discuss later in the class, if you keep trying to analyse your data in lots of different ways, you'll eventually find something that "looks" like a real effect but isn't.
 This is referred to as "data mining".
 It used to be quite rare because data analysis used to take weeks, but now that everyone has very powerful statistical software on their computers, it's becoming very common.
 Data mining per se isn't "wrong", but the more that you do it, the bigger the risk you're taking.
 The thing that is wrong, and I suspect is very common, is *unacknowledged* data mining.
 That is, the researcher run every possible analysis known to humanity, finds the one that works, and then pretends that this was the only analysis that they ever conducted.
 Worse yet, they often "invent" a hypothesis after looking at the data, to cover up the data mining.
 To be clear: it's not wrong to change your beliefs after looking at the data, and to reanalyse your data using your new "post hoc" hypotheses.
 What is wrong (and, I suspect, common) is failing to acknowledge that you've done so.
 If you acknowledge that you did it, then other researchers are able to take your behaviour into account.
 If you don't, then they can't.
 And that makes your behaviour deceptive.
 Bad!
 - **_Publication bias & self-censoring_**.
 Finally, a pervasive bias is "non-reporting" of negative results.
 This is almost impossible to prevent.
 Journals don't publish every article that is submitted to them: they prefer to publish articles that find "something".
 So, if 20 people run an experiment looking at whether reading *Finnegans Wake* causes insanity in humans, and 19 of them find that it doesn't, which one do you think is going to get published?
-Obviously, it's the one study that did find that *Finnegans Wake* causes insanity ^[Clearly, the real effect is that only insane people would even try to read *Finnegans Wake.*].
+Obviously, it's the one study that did find that *Finnegans Wake* causes insanity [^finnegans].
 This is an example of a *publication bias*: since no-one ever published the 19 studies that didn't find an effect, a naive reader would never know that they existed.
 Worse yet, most researchers "internalise" this bias, and end up *self-censoring* their research.
 Knowing that negative results aren't going to be accepted for publication, they never even try to report them.
 As a friend of mine says "for every experiment that you get published, you also have 10 failures".
 And she's right.
 The catch is, while some (maybe most) of those studies are failures for boring reasons (e.g. you stuffed something up) others might be genuine "null" results that you ought to acknowledge when you write up the "good" experiment.
 And telling which is which is often hard to do.
-A good place to start is a paper by @Ioannidis2005 with the depressing title "Why most published research findings are false".
-I'd also suggest taking a look at work by @Kuhberger2014 presenting statistical evidence that this actually happens in psychology.
+A good place to start is a paper by Ioannidis (2005){cite}`Ioannidis2005` with the depressing title "Why most published research findings are false".
+I'd also suggest taking a look at work by Kühberger, Fritz, and Scherndl (2014){cite}`Kuhberger2014` presenting statistical evidence that this actually happens in psychology.

 There's probably a lot more issues like this to think about, but that'll do to start with.
 What I really want to point out is the blindingly obvious truth that real world science is conducted by actual humans, and only the most gullible of people automatically assumes that everyone else is honest and impartial.
 Actual scientists aren't usually *that* naive, but for some reason the world likes to pretend that we are, and the textbooks we usually write seem to reinforce that stereotype.

-##Summary
+## Summary

 This chapter isn't really meant to provide a comprehensive discussion of psychological research methods: it would require another volume just as long as this one to do justice to the topic.
 However, in real life statistics and study design are tightly intertwined, so it's very handy to discuss some of the key topics.
 In this chapter, I've briefly discussed the following topics: